Engaging the LGBT+ community in public service leadership

 Pride Month resources

-To celebrate Pride Month 2022, we collated recommended resources, including things to read, listen to and watch.
+To celebrate Pride Month 2023, we have collated some recommended resources for you to explore, including things to read, listen to and watch.
 We hope these support your personal study and understanding, and will help you to become an ally.

 Further reading and media